-- Item development research in spring 2013 - Field testing in spring 2014 - Full-scale implementation of summative assessments in spring 2015 - PARCC also has established a timeline for the release of important information to schools and districts, which is available here.
+- ▶ Item development research in spring 2013 - ▶ Field testing in spring 2014 - ▶ Full-scale implementation of summative assessments in spring 2015 - ▶ PARCC also has established a timeline for the release of important information to schools and districts.

 Will all schools and districts get to participate in item development research in spring 2013?
 Field testing in 2013-14?